You’re interested in becoming a teacher but keep hearing about low educator salaries.

 As an educator, you’ll probably be paid according to a salary schedule.
 With time, you’ll move up in earnings on the pay scale.

-In the meantime, see if your school or district gives stipends for in-demand certifications such as bilingual.
+In the meantime, see if your school or district gives stipends for in-demand certifications such as bilingual or special education.

 Extra duties like coaching or sponsoring extracurricular activities often reward educators with supplemental pay, so research those too.

 If you really want to earn more money and live comfortably as an educator, consider a master’s degree in leadership or another education-related field.